SteveNoyes/profile-card-comp/README.md

 - [Multiple Image Background](https://www.w3schools.com/css/css3_backgrounds.asp) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

+- [Image Position](https://www.freecodecamp.org/news/how-to-center-an-image-in-css/) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

 ## Author